Service Orchestration and SOA

 Service orchestration and SOA, however, can be difficult to achieve without the right set of tools.
 In its early days, CTOs of large companies eagerly adopted SOA and went about implementing it with a rip and replace model.
 Such an approach resulted in high financial costs as well as major time investments since it often required developers to orchestrate services programmatically (i.e. write new code), defeating the ultimate purpose of adopting SOA.

 What was needed was a simpler and more flexible way to perform service orchestrations and implement SOA.
 The enterprise service bus (ESB) emerged as the go-to mechanism for service orchestration and SOA.

 Using the Right Platform for Service Orchestration and SOA

 ESBs and other integration platforms make the service orchestration process much simpler and eliminate the need for custom coding.
 ESBs enable enterprise application integration (EAI) and act as orchestrators by allowing services to communicate with each other.

-Open source ESBs such as Mule offer unparalleled interoperability and flexibility by making it possible to reuse service components of any type and exchange messages of any format both within the enterprise and without.
-In fact, the most recent version of Mule ESB has made it easier to perform service orchestration by introducing a new way to combine services with its Flow feature.
+Mule as an ESB offers unparalleled interoperability and flexibility by making it possible to reuse service components of any type and exchange messages of any format both within the enterprise and without.
+In fact, the most recent version of Mule as an ESB has made it easier to perform service orchestration by introducing a new way to combine services with its Flow feature.
 Mule Flow allows you to pick and choose components to generate a linear flow of message processes and create a composite service in an intuitive way.

 With the right platform, SOA delivers on its promises to align business processes with IT systems and reduce costs while remaining agile and robust enough to handle changes in customer demands and the integration of new applications.
 When the composition of new business services is made simple and intuitive, SOA can be successfully adopted - one service orchestration at a time.

-Want to know more about the future of Mule ESB?
+Want to know more about the future of Mule as an ESB?
 Sign up today.